leviable/testrail-api-wrapper/README.rst

 Creating/Adding/Closing/Deleting/Updating TestRail Objects
 ----------------------------------------------------------

-TRAW using the same pattern for creating new TestRail objects and adding them to TestRail:
+TRAW uses a consistent pattern for creating new TestRail objects and adding them to TestRail:

 * Call the relevant client method without any parameters, and a new/empty object is returned: